 In a limited number of geographies, the ACS PUMS file has suppressed variables affecting PUMS data.
 The suppression was due to nonsampling error or issues with interpreting the recode.
 Three variables were affected.
 In 2012 data, the fertility variable (FER) was suppressed in 59 PUMAs within states Florida, Georgia, Kansas, Montana, North Carolina, Ohio and Texas.
 Also in 2012 data, the telephone variable (TEL) was suppressed in six PUMAs in Georgia.
+In 2015, the telephone variable (TEL) was suppressed in five PUMAS.
 In these cases, the nonsampling errors could not be edited or corrected before the publication of the PUMS file.
 Specific PUMAs with suppressed data for FER and TEL are listed in Table 6.
 In addition the complete plumbing facilities recode (PLM) was suppressed in Puerto Rico in the 2012 and later data.